SITE PARTNER:

 Must-try are the live oysters, which come straight from the oyster tank (Fatcow is the only restaurant in Brisbane to have one), shucked just before serving and are better than those you'll find in any other restaurant.

-Mains range from dishes such as wagyu burger; baked patagonian toothfish with parsley puree and pickled turnips or chargrilled Bribane Valley Quail to live lobster from the tank (chargrilled or tagliatelle) and the divine signature steaks.
+Mains range from dishes such as wagyu burger; baked patagonian toothfish with parsley puree and pickled turnips or chargrilled Brisbane Valley Quail to live lobster from the tank (chargrilled or tagliatelle) and the divine signature steaks.

 The steak menu features a selection of Black Angus and Wagyu from the woodfired grill staring with 180g Black Angus eye fillet and ranging up to the absolute premium 150G Wagyu Eye Fillet A5 MB12+ (650+ days grain fed, 100% full blood A5 Japanese Black Wagyu).
 Diners can also take it to the next level with the bespoke Wagyu Tasting Experience or the House Signatures such as Steak & Lobster.

-Steaks are served with a complimentary side of choice such as mash potato; mixed vegetables; garden salad or fries with truffle aioli while a selection of sauces includes red wine jus, woodfired mushroom, garlic & peppercorn or chimichurri.
+Steaks are served with a complimentary side of choice such as mash potato; mixed vegetables; garden salad or fries with truffle aioli, while a selection of sauces includes red wine jus, woodfired mushroom, garlic & peppercorn or chimichurri.

-For dessert there's chocolate tart, Basque cheesecake or lime sorbet and a selection of artisan cheeses from South Australia, Victoria, UK, Switzerland and Italy, served with accompaniments.
+For dessert, there's chocolate tart, Basque cheesecake or lime sorbet and a selection of artisan cheeses from South Australia, Victoria, UK, Switzerland and Italy, served with accompaniments.

 Good to know - Fatcow has a private dining room which can cater for up to 8 guests and a semi-private dining room for up to 36 guests.

-Need to know - There is limited free onsite parking in the carpark adjacent to Fatcow otherwise onstreet parking nearby.
+Need to know - There is limited free onsite parking in the carpark adjacent to Fatcow otherwise on-street parking nearby.

 Fatcow